 Top Tip #3: Communication is key.
 Should the employer contact you with a question, get back to them as quickly as you can.
 Remember, this isn't strategic dating, it's supplying a service.

 Top Tip #4: Stay strong.
 We are constantly posting videography jobs on the board and you're not going to land them all.
 It only takes one job to justify a couple of years worth of membership fees so stick at it.

-5. The 'do nots' when applying to videographer jobs
+5. The 'do nots' when applying for videographer jobs

 A big focus of The Freelancer Club is constant improvement and development of the platform.
 We receive constant information on site activity that we use to improve the process for both our members and the employer.
-Best of all we're able to pass on this data to both sides to make for a more successful experience.
-The feedback we receive from employers in relation to hiring freelancers is fascinating and may help you when applying to jobs on the site.
+Best of all we are able to pass on this data to both sides to make for a more successful experience.
+The feedback we receive from employers in relation to hiring freelancers is fascinating and may help you when applying for jobs on the site.

 The first major faux-pas is applying to a job that you're not qualified for.
 You may think it's worth a punt as you never know but it annoys the employer no end.
 What do you care I hear you cry, well, we've hired thousands of freelancers over the year and can tell you that reputations stick.